Seaoftrees08/SimpleCTF/README.md

 ## Player Commands
 All commands can use "/sctf" instead of "/simplectf"
+### /simplectf
+You can view command list.
+- CanUse: Player, Console
+- Permission: none(Anybody can use this command)
 ### /simplectf join \<arena\>
 You join \<arena\>
 - CanUse: Player